🌎 Repair Brings Us Together

 Saturday, October 17th

-Fixing beloved items builds stronger communities, and we know first hand how repair creates meaningful opportunities for connections between people of all ages and skill levels.
+Fixing beloved and useful items builds stronger communities, and we know first hand how repair creates meaningful opportunities for connections between people of all ages and skill levels, as well as across socioeconomic and demographic labels that are too often points of division.

 Stay tuned for more details and ideas about how you can join in celebrating repair this International Repair Day.